hoanghelloworld/Mamba-Sea/README.md

 # Mamba-Sea
 The core part of Mamba-Sea's code is in [Network1](https://github.com/orange-czh/Mamba-Sea/blob/main/model/vmunet.py) and [Network2](https://github.com/orange-czh/Mamba-Sea/blob/main/model/vmamba.py).By using these two files as a backbone, you can easily incorporate our code into your tasks.

-The complete part of our code will be released after the paper is accepted.
+The complete part of our code will soon be released by May 2025.

 ## Prepare Datasets
 - './dataset/fundus/' or './dataset/ProstateSlice/' or './dataset/skin/'